robertocamp/tooling/dart/README.md

 ## Summary

 In this guide, we've provided an overview of Dart, its history, use cases, and how to set up a Dart development environment on a Mac.
 Dart is a powerful and versatile language, especially when used with Flutter for mobile and cross-platform development.

----

-This should give a good starting point for developers unfamiliar with Dart, offering them both context and practical steps for getting started with the language.